AustinCodingAcademy/alumni-gitbook/2019-summer/4-networking.md

 * **Get their contact info.**
   * If your conversation with someone is going well, remember to ask for their contact info so you can get in touch later!
 * **Smile!**
-  * A friendly smile goes a long way! 😃
+  * A friendly smile goes a long way. 😃

 ### After the event